Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 You have been arrested or charged with a crime.

-After "will I go to jail" — the question that hits hardest is usually "will I lose my job."
+After "will I go to jail".
+The question that hits hardest is usually "will I lose my job."

 For many defendants, employment consequences feel scarier than the criminal case itself.
 A conviction might mean probation.
-Losing your career means losing your income, your health insurance, your mortgage, and your identity — all at once.
+Losing your career means losing your income, your health insurance, your mortgage, and your identity.
+All at once.

 The frustrating reality is that employment consequences vary dramatically depending on where you work, what you do, and what state you live in.
 A DUI that costs a CDL holder their career might have zero employment impact for a software developer.
 A misdemeanor that barely registers in the criminal system can trigger mandatory licensing board action for a nurse.